 I started my natural journey in 2011, and it has been a very long four years since then.
 Sometimes, I can’t believe it’s been that long.
 My hair journey is complicated.
-To give you the short version of the story, I big chopped when I was about to graduate from Penn State, wore wigs for 2-years and then during the summer of 2013 I got so sick of wearing a wig every day, I decided to wear my natural hair on the weekends (Baby steps).
+To give you the short version of the story, I big chopped when I was about to graduate from Penn State, wore wigs for 2-years and then during the summer of 2013 I got so sick of wearing a wig every day, I decided to wear my natural hair on the weekends (baby steps).

-After 3-years of being natural, my hair completely fell out.
+After three years of being natural, my hair completely fell out.
 I mean, fell out.
 It was gone.
 I worked so hard to grow my hair.
 I watched videos, moisturized, washed once a week, finger detangled, oiled every day and night, and even used a silk bonnet before bed.
-I thought my hair was strong enough to withstand heat, so when a hairdresser blow dried and flat ironed my hair I had no idea, it would break off only a few weeks later.
+I thought my hair was strong enough to withstand heat, so when a hairdresser blowdried and flat ironed my hair I had no idea, it would break off only a few weeks later.
 I could blame it on the heat damage that weakened my follicles but the real issue was I was listening to all these natural hair “experts” internalizing what worked for their hair and thinking it would also work for my own.

-My grandmother has no shame, she loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
-Getting older sometimes can be discouraging because you think you’re looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
+My grandmother has no shame.
+She loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
+Getting older sometimes can be discouraging because you think your looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
 People stop her on the street to tell her how amazing her hair looks or how well she did her makeup.
 She’s beautiful.
 Her curls are so defined.
 They just twirl out of her head when she wears it in a wash and go.
 I had to capture this moment.
 It made me happy to know that she was happy.